 I believe that mass spectrometry-based plasma proteomics will change diagnostics and clinical decision making in a way that can substantially increase our health status and thereby the quality of our lives.
 My dream is that everyone will have access to their plasma proteome profile on a regular basis with a health and disease readout consisting of thousands of proteins.
 On a personal note, I was able to detect hypercholesterolemia in my family by plasma proteomics, and continuously monitor my treatment response.
 My co-founders and I all share the same vision, to further improve the technologies and strategies of plasma proteomics and apply this to a large range of human health and disease states.
 I am convinced that we can finally unlock the clinical potential of blood plasma proteomics for everyone.

-I’m Sophia and grew up in the French Alps where I became a ski instructor in due course.
-Although I could have spent many more years on the slopes, I decided to become a scientist to challenge and transform the way we think about medical diagnostics.
-During my time at the biotech company Genentech Inc., I discovered my passion for ‘from bench to bed’ applications.
+I’m Sophia.
+During my Ph.D. in Prof. Matthias Mann’s group and at the biotech company Genentech Inc. in San Francisco, I discovered my passion for ‘from bench to bed’ applications.
 The power of MS-based proteomics started to fascinate me, and I dedicated my scientific career to develop this technology from being a tool for specialist laboratories to one that can be routinely used in a clinical setting to help cancer patients.
 Together with academic collaborators, we showed how MS-based proteomics can help therapeutic decision making in end-stage cancer patients and how it can be implemented in a clinical setting.
-This was one of my most rewarding scientific achievements and motivated me to pursue and scale this ambitious goal at OmicEra, together with the best team I could have imagined.
+This was one of my most rewarding scientific achievements and motivated me to pursue and scale this ambitious goal at OmicEra, together with the best and most motivated team.

 Dr. Sophia Doll studied Molecular Biology at the University of Munich from which she also holds a Ph.D. in Biochemistry.
 During her doctoral thesis, she explored the scientific interconnections between industry, academia and the clinic.
 This journey took her to Genentech Inc., the University of California San Francisco (UCSF) and the Max Planck Institute of Biochemistry.
 Sophia co-authored more than 25 peer-reviewed publications and was a doctoral fellow of the elite German Academic Scholarship Foundation.
 She won the Max Planck Science Slam and beyond her scientific career, she is a passionate ski instructor.